coolaks21/InsightDataEngineering/README.md

 5. Press Enter and you will see two output files "ft1.txt" and "ft2.txt" generated in the same directory as the "tweets.txt" file.

 I have attached my source code and it is working perfectly fine giving the desired ouputs (both ft1.txt and ft2.txt) and that too most accurately.
 I was unsure about how you are going to run my program and how am I supposed to write my shell scipt for the same.
-I combined both the required features into a single program (".jar" file) which only required the directory of the "tweets.txt" file and it would generate the output files "ft1.txt" and "ft2.txt" in the same directory.
+I combined both the required features into a single program (".jar" file) which required only the directory of the "tweets.txt" file and it would generate the output files "ft1.txt" and "ft2.txt" in the same directory but I could not upload it here.

 I assure you I have a perfectly running program which you can test using my ".jar" file.
 Unfortunately, I could not write a shell file as requested by you but instead I made a ".jar file".
 Kindly allow me to submit my jar file through any other mean and let me know how can I send you my file.